last-rev-llc/contentful-ui-extensions/README.md

 - Conversations: A simple workflow tool for having conversations around content
 - Category Tree: Make selecting categories easier when they are defined as referenced entries
+- SEO: Creates additional SEO related fields to store in a JSON object within a contentful content item

 Run Locally:
 - Clone Repo